History of the TRPD

 These simple times would not last long, however.
 During the Coleman administration of 1963, the city’s first four-way traffic light was installed at the intersection of McElhaney Rd. and Geer Highway (where Sunrift Adventures sits today), “thus improving the flow of traffic through the town proper which had only the light at the intersection of Buncombe Road and Geer Highway heretofore.”
 In order to meet the city’s increasing needs, the TRPD grew to three officers and two patrol vehicles(5).

-Today the Travelers Rest Police Department, housed in the City Hall building that was completed in 1985, is manned by fifteen sworn full-time officers and two state constables, using a fleet of twelve patrol cars and two bicycles.
+Today the Travelers Rest Police Department, housed in the City Hall building that was completed in 1985, is manned by sixteen sworn full-time officers and a handful of volunteer SC constables, using a fleet of sixteen patrol cars and two bicycles.
 Our facilities include a state-of-the-art CAD (Computer Aided Dispatch) communications center with five full-time communications specialists, a three-cell prisoner holding facility with a DataMaster breath alcohol content measuring device, and our own evidence storage facility.

 The TRPD provides 24-hour patrol coverage for the city in three 12-hour shifts.
-Along with the uniform patrol unit we have a detective dedicated full-time to investigations, a school resource officer stationed at the Travelers Rest High School, a traffic safety team, and a canine officer.
+Along with the uniform patrol unit we have a detective dedicated full-time to investigations, a school resource officer stationed at the Travelers Rest High School, and a canine officer.
 The TRPD takes a proactive approach to law enforcement by working together with the community to solve problems at their root.

 All indications are that the next decade promises to be a period of incredible growth for Travelers Rest and just as we have since 1891 the Travelers Rest Police Department will grow to meet the city’s needs.